Cinnamon Swirl Sourdough Bread Recipe: No Stress, No Leaks

 For this recipe, my bulk fermentation took 8 hours at a 70°F (21°C) average temperature.
 Another test at 75°F (24°C) took just under 6 hours.

-• When the bulk fermentation is done, lightly mist your work surface with water and dump out the dough.
-Gently flatten it into a rectangle, about 13" wide x 16" long.
+5. When the bulk fermentation is done, lightly mist your work surface with water and dump out the dough.
+Gently stretch it into a 13" x 16" rectangle with the long side at the bottom.

 Add the Filling, Shape, & Cold Retard

-• In a small bowl, mix 4 tbsp softened butter, 1 tbsp cinnamon, 5 tbsp brown sugar, and 2 tbsp bread flour.
+1. In a small bowl, mix 57 g softened butter, 8 g cinnamon, 65 g brown sugar, and 16 g bread flour.

 cinn sugar mixture